fhiso/legacy-format/core.md

 A subtype of [Event], representing attributes or facts are used to describe an individual's actions, physical description, employment, education, places of residence, etc.
 These are not generally thought of as events.
 However, they are often described like events because they were observed at a particular time and/or place.

+Any IndividualAttribute subtype is known to have the following substructures: [AGE], as well as those inherited from [Event].

+{.note} GEDCOM 5.5 put [AGE] as a substructure of [Event], not [IndividualAttribute].

 Known subtypes: [CAST], [DSCR], [EDUC], [IDNO], [NATI], [NCHI], [NMR], [OCCU], [PROP], [RELI], [RESI], [SSN], [TITL], [FACT]